Don’t you just hate how much big brands suck up all the page one results on Google?

 One of the great things about an Instagram business account is that it gives you a ton of data that is pleasantly presented and easily digestible.

 You can get a basic overview of what’s been going on with your account, but you can dive deeper with other actionable data:

-- Community: Get a look at who follows you, who you follow, and overall growth of your account.
+- Community: Get a look at who follows you, who you follow, and the overall growth of your account.

-It can be a little overwhelming to try and take that data and use it to your advantage, but at least you have a clear overview of what the people on the other side of your posts are most interested in
+It can be a little overwhelming to try and take that data and use it to your advantage, but at least you have a clear overview of what the people on the other side of your posts are most interested in.

-- What Filter works best
+- What color scheme works best

 - Which posts get more engagement (and a better idea of why)